The following story is a re-working of the Genesis story:

 It occurs to her that planting left-over seed each year instead of harvesting random plants would be better, more reliable.
 She has this knowledge in the back of her mind, but does nothing about it.

 Vulture waits for a dying child

 During a terrible drought, many of her tribe die.
-This spurs her into action.
+This finally spurs her into action.

 She persuades the other women to help her plant seed on a regular basis, as an experiment.
 The system works, and the women decide to plant more seeds.

 She tells her husband about this and persuades him it is a good idea.